joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 The output of the preprocessing operation is:
 - `num_values_for_node_embedding.json` with the count of products, categories, elements and brands.
-- **TODO** label_embedding `.pth` files, needed to decode the label encoded values during inference.
+- label_embedding `.pth` files, needed to decode the label encoded values during inference.
-- **TODO** `data.pth` file, with all the data that will be needed to perform inference given a product id.
+- `data.pth` file, with all the data that will be needed to perform inference given a product id.
 - `train_dataset.pth`, `test_dataset.pth` and `val_dataset.pth` dataset files.
 - `graphdb` folder, with the lmdb storing all the precomputed session graphs.

 #### LMDB Storage
-Uses Lightning Memory-Mapped Database (LMDB) for efficient storage and retrieval of preprocessed graphs.
+Uses Lightning Memory-Mapped Database ([LMDB](http://www.lmdb.tech/doc/index.html)) for efficient storage and retrieval of preprocessed graphs.
 LMDB provides:
   - Fast access through memory
   - Ability to handle large datasets
   - Storage of graph structures